-The Basel III Capital Rules require the Bank and the Company, to comply with four minimum capital standards: a tier 1 leverage ratio of at least 4.0%; a common equity tier 1, or CET1, to risk-weighted assets ratio of 4.5%; a tier 1 capital to risk-weighted assets ratio of at least 6.0%; and a total capital to risk-weighted assets ratio of at least 8.0%.
+The Basel III Capital Rules require the Bank and the Company, to comply with four minimum capital standards: a tier 1 leverage ratio of at least 4.0%; a common equity tier 1, or CET1, to risk-weighted assets ratio of 4.5%; a tier 1 capital to risk-weighted assets ratio of at least 8.0%.
 CET1 capital is generally comprised of common shareholders' equity and retained earnings.
-Tier 1 capital is generally comprised of CET1 and additional tier 1 capital generally includes certain noncumulative perpetual preferred stock and related surplus and minority interests in equity accounts of consolidated subsidiaries.
+Tier 1 capital is generally comprised of CET1 and additional tier 1 capital.
+Additional tier 1 capital generally includes certain noncumulative perpetual preferred stock and related surplus and minority interests in equity accounts of consolidated subsidiaries.
 Total capital includes tier 1 capital (CET1 capital plus additional tier 1 capital) and tier 2 capital.
 Tier 2 capital is generally comprised of capital instruments and related surplus meeting specified requirements, and may include cumulative preferred stock and long-term perpetual preferred stock, mandatory convertible securities, intermediate preferred stock and subordinated debt.
 Also included in tier 2 capital is the allowance limited to a maximum of 1.25% of risk-weighted assets and, for institutions that have exercised an opt-out election regarding the treatment of Accumulated Other Comprehensive Income, or AOCI, up to 45% of net unrealized gains on available-for-sale equity securities with readily determinable fair market values.
 Institutions that have not exercised the AOCI opt-out have AOCI incorporated into CET1 capital (including unrealized gains and losses on available-for-sale-securities).
 The calculation of all types of regulatory capital is subject to deductions and adjustments specified in the regulations.